gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 }

 {
 	"text": "I want to work for Apple.
-Steve Jobs is my idol. " }
+Steve Jobs is my idol.
+I want to work in California. " }

 {